CodeCloudMe/gathsybeta/README.md

 SUMMARY:
 --------
-Gathsy is a fork of CloneBnB.
+Gathsy is a fork of CloudBnB (https://github.com/jonathan-potter/cloudbnb).
 Backed by Rails, it replicates many of the core user-facing features of Airbnb (but for event spaces).

 More README coming soon.